vmware/pyvmomi/docs/vim/Datacenter.rst

 vim.Datacenter
 ==============
   The `Datacenter`_ managed object provides the interface to the common container object for hosts, virtual machines, networks, and datastores.
-These entities must be under a distinct datacenter in the inventory, and datacenters may not be nested under other datacenters.Every `Datacenter`_ has the following set of dedicated folders.
+These entities must be under a distinct datacenter in the inventory, and datacenters may not be nested under other datacenters.
+Every `Datacenter`_ has the following set of dedicated folders.
 These folders are empty until you create entities for the Datacenter.
    * A folder for `VirtualMachine`_, template, and `VirtualApp`_ objects.
    * A folder for a `ComputeResource`_ hierarchy.
    * A folder for `Network`_ , `DistributedVirtualSwitch`_ , and `DistributedVirtualPortgroup`_ objects.